 The entrance to the lounge is a glass door with a large glossy BA blue frame.
 There are two small counters on the left and right side of the entrance staffed by attendants to check you into the lounge.
 After entry, the Concorde Room is to the right, while the bathroom and showers are to the left.
 The rest of the lounge stretches a long way straight.

 The lounge has 2 long walkways running the length of the lounge to the back.
 In the middle of the lounge is the food area.
 Like other BA lounges, there were only finger food and snacks during tea time.
-There food area was divided into 2 areas.
+The food area was divided into 2 areas.
 One area is more for drinks, while the other has some food.
 In the drinks area, there is a long table in the middle with a variety of wine.
 This setup is familiar with other British Airway lounges around the world.
-On both the sides of this drinks area, there were a wide selection of hard liquor on the table and soft drinks in the fridges.
+On both sides of this drink area, there was a wide selection of hard liquor on the table and soft drinks in the fridges.

-On the other food area, there is a smaller table in the middle with some hot food.
+In the other food area, there is a smaller table in the middle with some hot food.
 As it was not dinner time, the hot food option was just soup.
-On the side of this area, there were some sandwiches, salad, cookies, dessert and fruits.
+On the side of this area, there were some sandwiches, salad, cookies, dessert, and fruit.
 On the other side, there was a coffee machine and some tea.
 In the evenings, the lounge serves more hot food options.

 As I was not particularly hungry, I just had some soup and wine.
-I also took a shower in the bathroom, which were clean and bright.
+I also took a shower in the bathroom, which was clean and bright.